Log: South Africa

 I am grateful, but do not know what to thank beyond those who have cared for me up to now.
 Am I deserving, worthy of being fortunate?
 It is a pathetic question, isn't it?
 In Cape Town, like in Bogotá, the face of the mountain itself appears stained by the pervasive shadow of violence and inequity.
 Cities like ours demand you pay attention.
 You are not allowed to avert your gaze.

 Earlier this summer-winter, when I was in New York City, a friend told me she wanted to stop feeling guilty for living.
 To live.
 I have wanted so much to be able to live without fear.
-To move freely through this Earth.
+To move freely.
 To learn everything I possible can.
-To protect my family.
-To take care of other living beings.
-Have I traded fear for guilt?
+To take care of others.
+Have I now traded fear for guilt?
 And what good does guilt do?

 - Andrea